omniosorg/omniosorg.github.io/invoice.md

 	       case 'ok':
 	          jQuery('#notice').html(
                     '<h2><i class="material-icons">check</i> ' +
                     'Check your mailbox.
-We have sent you the requested invoice' +' by email.</h2>' +
+We have sent you the invoice download link.'
+	  	    +'</h2>' +
                     '<h3>Please contact ' +
                     '<a href="mailto:patrons@omniosce.org">patrons@omniosce.org</a> ' +
                     'if the message does not arrive within a few minutes.</h3>'